russellgillespie/CardCastle/README.md

 [ ] How many cards, you ask?
 Why, how many splinters form the ship?

 [ ] Which way to sail?
-We shall find our way over water by following the fire of the stars throught the sky to the earthen refuges...
+We shall find our way over water by following the fire of the stars throughout the sky to the earthen refuges...
 In time.

 [ ] But "What's in it for you", well, only through mutual attention will true connection be acquired.
 Bring your friends!